James Broad (cricketer)

 James Broad (9 May 1814 – 27 December 1888) was an English cricketer who played one first-class cricket match for Kent County Cricket Club in 1854.

 Broad was born at Cobham, Kent in 1814, the son of William and Sarah Broad.
-He was a butcher by trade and played regular club cricket for Cobham Cricket Club, a strong club side in Kent cricket at the time.
-He is recorded as having played in at least 31 matches for the side between 1849 and 1864 as an allrounder who frequently opened the batting.
+He was a butcher by trade and played regular club cricket for Cobham Cricket Club, a strong club in Kent cricket at the time.
+He is recorded as having played in at least 31 matches between 1849 and 1864 as an allrounder who frequently opened the batting.

 Broad made his only appearance for Kent against a United England Eleven at The Bat and Ball Ground in Gravesend, close to his home.
-He was one of fifteen players on the Kent side in the match.
-(Note: This match is not considered first-class by Kent County Cricket Club as it featured a side with more than 12 players (described as an "odds match").
+He was one of fifteen players on the Kent team in the match.
+(Note: This match is not considered first-class by Kent County Cricket Club as it featured a team with more than 12 players (described as an "odds match").
 It is considered first-class by other authorities.)

 Broad married Mary Bradbear in 1840.
 He died at Cobham in 1888 aged 74.